Skip to Content

 It’s a common method used to make plant-derived protein solids that end up being roughly 95% protein by weight.
 Protein powders made from low histamine foods will remain low in histamine because the temperatures aren’t warm enough during ultrafiltration to harbor histamine-producing bacteria.

-The main protein powders okay for histamine intolerance include collagen, whey, and plant-based (hemp, rice, sunflower, pumpkin seed, spirulina), although some people have issues with collagen and whey proteins.
+The main protein powders okay for histamine intolerance include plant-based proteins (hemp, rice, sunflower, pumpkin seed, spirulina), although some people can also tolerate collagen and whey proteins.
 To help you decide which option is for you, below are the pros and cons for each.

 Collagen Protein Powder